 Before you give your dog Benadryl, be aware that the sneezing might be allergies from the food they're eating.
 A recent study revealed that animal-based ingredients (beef, dairy, chicken, lamb, egg, pork, fish, and rabbit) were responsible for over 3 times the amount of food allergy cases in dogs than plant-based ingredients.

-Our clean protein food is recommended for dogs with reactions to the most common allergens: beef, turkey, dairy, lamb, egg, chicken, soy, pork, rabbit, and fish.
+Our high protein food is recommended for dogs with reactions to the most common allergens: beef, turkey, dairy, lamb, egg, chicken, soy, pork, rabbit, and fish.

 Why Do Dogs Sneeze?
 It's Snot So Simple

 When your dog is sneezing, it’s a normal bodily act.
 Your dog could be suffering from seasonal allergies, have a tickle in their nose from an irritant, or simply be sneezing to communicate during play — among other reasons.

 On the other hand, if your dog is sneezing for long periods of time and the sneezing is accompanied by blood, breathing difficulties, or discharge, then it could be more serious.
 Consult your veterinarian if your dog displays any of those behaviors.

 WAIT!
 BEFORE YOU GO on about your day, ask yourself: Is the dog food you're feeding your best friend really the best food out there?
 At its core, there’s an unhealthy meat dependency in pet food.
 Most of the time, meat in your pet food means: Bad ingredients.
 Bad practices.
 And bad health.
 Learn more about clean protein dog food...